bilalsabircfp/NoMore/README.md

 # NoMore
-No More is positive way to stop the harrasment which women face at public or work place.
+No More is positive way to stop the harassment which women face at public or work place.
 So by saying #metoo its better to stop and say no more.
 The app is built to provide safetyto women and make them confident.
 The app uses gps location of the user and send geolocation to its contacts so its loved ones can reach them on time and help them.